mse150s20/p2-kinetics/README.md

 1. Idaho Statesman - https://www.idahostatesman.com/news/coronavirus/article242127516.html

-# Results from playing with parameters
+# Results From Playing With Parameters
 Increasing k1 makes the beginning of the infection begin sooner, and increasing k2 raises the maximum number of individuals that won't be infected.

 Modeling kinetics: The rate of change between things, specifically the rate of change between the different species!